What Is Diabetic Retinopathy?

 Diabetes is a condition in which the body's ability to process and store sugar has been impaired.
 Among the characteristics of the disease are gradual changes in blood vessels.
 Diabetic retinopathy is a complication of diabetes caused by the deterioration of blood vessels nourishing the retina at the back of the eye.

-As the blood vessels weaken, they may leak fluid or blood into the clear vitreous mass that fills the eye, or become enlarged, damaging the delicate retina.
+As the blood vessels weaken, they may leak fluid or blood into the clear vitreous mass that fills the eye or becomes enlarged, damaging the delicate retina.

 Who Is At Risk?